Last updated on December 15, 2020

 PBGC is working with J.C.
 Penney to protect the interests of the plan’s current and future retirees.
 At this time, J.C.
 Penney continues to pay retirement benefits for pension plan participants.
 For specific participant benefit information, please contact the J.C.
 Penney Benefits Center at 1-888-890-8900 or visit JCP Benefits.

 For general information about PBGC, visit Frequently Asked Questions.

 PBGC is a federal agency created by the Employee Retirement Income Security Act of 1974 (ERISA) to protect pension benefits in private-sector defined benefit plans - the kind that typically pay a set monthly amount at retirement.
-If your pension plan is insured by PBGC and it ends without sufficient money to pay all benefits, PBGC's insurance program will pay you the benefit provided by your pension plan up to the limits set by law.
+If a pension plan is insured by PBGC and it ends without sufficient money to pay all benefits, PBGC's insurance program will pay benefits provided by the pension plan up to the limits set by law.